njteam-udacity/contact_book/README.md

 - Always do a git pull to make sure you are working on the latest code
 - Always work on your branch
-- Commit often
+- Commit often:
 	- make atomic commits
 	- this makes it easier to revert to an older version without losing a lot of work

 ### Steps to take when working on your Branch
-1. $ git checkout development
+1. $ git checkout develop
-2. $ git pull origin development
+2. $ git pull origin develop
 3. $ git checkout < BRANCHNAME >

 ### Pushing your Commits
-1. $ git checkout development
+1. $ git status
-2. $ git pull origin development
+2. $ git add -A
-3. $ git checkout < BRANCHNAME >
+3. $ git pull origin develop
-4. $ git merge development
+4. $ git commit -m "enter your commit message here"
 5. $ git push origin < BRANCHNAME >